 Theatre Royal Haymarket

 Del Boy and Rodney are making their West End debut at Theatre Royal Haymarket this February.
 Co-written by Paul Whitehouse and Jim Sullivan, this tribute to the much-loved British sitcom Only Fools and Horses is set in Peckham in 1989, with Tom Bennett as Del Boy, Ryan Hutton as Rodney and Paul Whitehouse himself as Grandad.
-9 February
+Booking until August.

 Jesus Christ Superstar